tech-moh-logy/MWS/README.md

 5. Writing Samples - [Woodhaven: The Misunderstood Gem](#)
 6. Writing Samples - [Museum of Modern Art – A New Perspective](#)

+# UI/UX & Product Design | UX Research, Case Studies, and Writing Samples

+Technical · Creative · Qualitative Writing
+Two-Time Champion (Out of 390+)

+## Contents

+- **UI/UX Design Case Study – Personal Website**
+  How a UI/UX redesign boosted interview callbacks by 175% by delivering a high-performance, user-centric experience.

+- **UX Research Case Study: Uber's Update**
+  A feature suggestion to Uber that was implemented shortly after submission, illustrating the impact of user feedback on product development.

+- **UX Research Case Study: Cold Email A/B Testing**
+  An experiment to identify key strategies that maximize cold email response rates through domain and subject line optimization.

+- **Driver's Choice: Qualitative and Quantitative Analysis**
+  A statistical and machine learning-based study into decision-making patterns among taxi drivers, combining qualitative insights with predictive analytics.

+- **Writing Samples – Woodhaven: The Misunderstood Gem**
+  A qualitative research and storytelling piece focused on capturing the overlooked charm and complexity of a local neighborhood.

+- **Writing Samples – Museum of Modern Art – A New Perspective**
+  An analysis and critique exploring user experience and accessibility within a globally recognized art institution.

 ---

 ## **Product Design or UI/UX Design Case Study**